Ben Betner

 Representative Matters

-• Representing United States Automobile Association in a potential class action lawsuit alleging breach of contract and consumer fraud claims over USAA’s insurance practices in several states.
+• United States Automobile Association – Representing USAA in a putative class action involving breach of contract and consumer fraud claims concerning insurance practices across multiple states.

-Prior to practicing law, Ben served in the U.S. Army Special Operations Command, working in Military Intelligence, and deployed to both Afghanistan and Iraq.
+Before practicing law, Ben served in the US Army and worked in Military Intelligence.
+He deployed several times with the U.S. Army Special Operations Command to Afghanistan and Iraq.

-Ben is a Life Fellow of the Texas Bar Foundation and a member of the Houston Bar Association.
-He maintains an active pro bono practice representing veterans in front of Military Review Boards for discharge and disability related issues.
+He is a Life Fellow of the Texas Bar Foundation and a member of the Houston Bar Association.
+He also maintains an active pro bono practice, representing veterans before Military Review Boards on discharge upgrades and disability-related claims.

-He received his law degree, with honors, from the University of Texas at Austin School of Law, where he was selected as a Brumley Fellow in National Security Law and served as the Deputy Managing Editor for the Texas Review of Law and Politics.
-He earned his B.A., magna cum laude, from Baylor University.
+Ben earned his J.D. with honors from the University of Texas School of Law, where he was a Brumley Fellow in National Security Law and served as Deputy Managing Editor of the Texas Review of Law and Politics.
+He holds a B.A., magna cum laude, from Baylor University.

 Capabilities